 The following is a transcription of the City of London Reasons for Designation for the designation of Hazelden Manor under Part IV of the Ontario Heritage Act.
+A copy of the original by-law is available on the Ontario Heritage Trust website.
 The notes and pictures do not form part of the Reasons for Designation.

 Colonel John W. Little (b.
 Montreal, Quebec 1848) moved to London in 1875 and became a partner with his uncle in Robinson, Little and Company Drygoods.
 The Little home was at 245 Dufferin Avenue (now the site of London Life) while Hazelden was the summer home.
 He was an influential figure in the business and community life of London.
 He was the mayor of the city in 1895, 1896 and 1897; President of several local firms including the Huron and Erie Mortgage Company; a member of the Board of the Water Commissioners (1898-1903); and Lieutenant Colonel of the Seventh Regiment, Canadian Fusiliers.
 He was also active in the reorganization of the University of Western Ontario in 1908.
 He died at Hazelden in 1913.

 Arthur T. Little (b.
 Montreal, Quebec 1875) was the eldest son of John W. Little.
 He carried on with the family business and was director of several local firms.
 He took over the operation of Hazelden in 1927 and is responsible for the renovations of 1928.
 He was keenly interested in the University of Western Ontario.
 He served on the Board of Governors for 41 years, and acted as chairman for 35 years.
 He received an honourary degree of Doctor of Laws from the University in a ceremony held at Hazelden in 1949.
 He died in 1958.